int = SolarEclipsePositionMax(nDate, bLatitude, nSunDataSourceIndex)

 if SolarEclipseOnDate(n_TokenDate, 1) > -1

-nLat = SolarEclipsePositionMax(n_TokenDate, true1)
+nLat = SolarEclipsePositionMax(n_TokenDate, true, 1)

-nLon = SolarEclipsePositionMax(n_TokenDate, false1
+nLon = SolarEclipsePositionMax(n_TokenDate, false, 1)

 sEclipseTypeName = SolarEclipseTypeName(EclipseType)